HarvestCraft/CloudHarvestDirect/README.md

 - **User-Friendly GUI**: Start, stop, and monitor the progress of your link checking tasks through an intuitive interface.
 - **Customizable Starting Point**: Define a starting point for the link combinations to focus on specific segments of the identifier space.
 - **Artist File Integration**: Narrow down your search by focusing on specific artists through an easy-to-create artist file.
+- **Save and Load State**: Save your progress and resume scanning from where you left off.
+- **Character Set Customization**: Specify a custom character set for generating link combinations.

 ## Creating an Artist File

 ### Purpose

-An artist .txt file allows you to target your search to links associated with specific artists, avoiding unrelated private links.
+An artist `.txt` file allows you to target your search to links associated with specific artists, avoiding unrelated private links.
 This feature is particularly useful when you want to focus on specific artists.

 ### Format

 - Each line in the artist file should contain the full URL of the artist's SoundCloud page, ending with a `/`.
 - Example entry: `https://soundcloud.com/artistname/`
 - The trailing slash at the end of the artist URL ensures that only exact matches are considered.
-- ` .txt ` format
+- **File Format**: Save the file with a `.txt` extension.

 ### Usage